Fattehali/Assignment-2-Full-Stack/README.md

 - Login with the default credentials (`username`/`password`).

 ### MongoDB Shell Access and Database Exploration
-In this section, you will use the MongoDB shell to interact with the `orderdb` database, which stores order information for the Algonquin Pet Store application.
+In this section, you will use the MongoDB shell to interact with the `orderdb` database, which stores order information for BestBuy.
 Follow the steps below to connect to the MongoDB pod and explore its contents.

 #### **1- Access the MongoDB Shell**
 Run the following command to connect to the MongoDB shell inside the running MongoDB pod: